primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 ### Origin of truth

-To date, Primer Brand's Figma Library has been the starting point for initial component design and artwork, which is later translated into code.
+To date, Primer's Figma Library has been the starting point for design system component ideation and artwork, which is later translated into code.
 This design-first approach has become increasingly important as we shift-left on accessibility earlier in our design process.

 Figma however, is unsuitable as a source of truth for the code.
 It lacks the requisite qualities for data persistance and durability.
 Data retrieval also becomes more expensive as the data is only accessible through an API.